-1) How do I set up my car for “Spirited driving”… I am not going to RACE but, I want to have fun with the car.???
+How do I set up my car for “Spirited driving”… I am not going to race regularly but, I want to have fun with the car.

 Here is a short list of components that we would suggest you focus on.

 -Great springs and shocks.
 Don’t go cheap here!
 We have spent a huge amount of time figuring out our leaf springs and shocks.
-We sell the 600lbs front coils and the 165 lbs rear leafs.
+We sell the 600lbs front coils and the 165 lbs rear race leafs.
 We recommend dropping the car at least 1” if not a little more.
-Do the Shelby drop on the front Upper A arm.
+Do the Shelby drop on the front Upper A arm (If you buy the 1″ drop spindle we sell and use an 18″ wheel for example you may not need to do the Shelby drop unless you need the extra travel in the shock).
 We can guide you on this if needed.
-We sell the Bilstein front and rear steal body shocks for a realistic price.
+We sell the Bilstein front and rear steel body shocks for a realistic price.
 These are valved (designed) to be used with our springs.
 Our springs (rear leafs) are 4 1/2 leafs, mid eye wrap in the front eye and we recommend using the polyurethane front bushings.
 We can say that it will knock out at least 90% of any wheel hop issues you may have.
 Some folks ask about traction bars… In 30 years I have not seen a car leave Maier Racing with a set of traction bars.
 THROW them out- Save your money, they are used to cover up cheap springs and shocks that don’t perform.

 -Good sway bars, bushings and NEW rubber where you can is key for a solid platform.
 We recommend that most people buy the 1 1/8” front sway bar with the polyurethane bushing kit.
 Rear sway bars have their place but I would put them down the list of priorities if you are on a budget.

 -Quality upper and lower control arms are important if you are pushing the limits.
 We do NOT sell stock replacement upper and lower control arms.
-We sell modified arms or our own design intended to be used in abusive conditions.
+We sell modified arms or our own design Gen 3 upper A arm, intended to be used in abusive conditions.
 We offer the coil over kit and the modified stock arms.
 The modified kit is slightly cheaper than the full coil over kit.
 Details about them will be covered later.